kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 ## 41. Stack vs Heap contd.

 - When functions are called, activation records are allocated in the stack.
 The active function is at the topmost layer of the stack.
-- When the function is finished executing its last statement, that function is remov
+- When the function has finished executing its last statement, that function's activation record is removed from the stack.
+- Stack behaves like a